 Most scooters have instruction manuals that were clearly a last minute thought — in broken English.
 The Unagi instruction manual is in clearly written English and has clear illustrations.

-Overall, the build quality is excellent considering it is a sub 25 lb (12 kg) weight scooter that can carry a 220 lb (100 kg) adult at 16 mph.
-We attribute this to good engineering and construction from strong, quality materials including carbon fiber, aluminum and magnesium.
+Overall, the build quality is good considering it is a sub 25 lb (12 kg) weight scooter that can carry a 220 lb (100 kg) adult at 16 mph.
+However, it is not remarkable, though some exotic materials including carbon fiber, aluminum and magnesium are sprinkled throughout.

-The motors are a little more whinny than other scooters when you’re maxed out on speed or putting the scooter under heavy stress during a steep hill climb.
+The motors are a more whinny than other scooters at speed or when putting the scooter under stress during a steep hill climb.
 This is somewhat surprising given that the motors are not particularly powerful and detracts from the premium designation of the scooter.

 We inadvertently crash tested this scooter at top speed (our fault) and it survived with only some minor scratches (our bruises were worse).